phaserjs/phaser/README.md

 <div align="center"><img src="https://phaser.io/images/github/news.jpg"></div>

-> 26th March 2021
+> 24th May 2021

-After 13 beta releases, over 200 resolved issues, thousands of lines of new code and the culmination of over 6 months incredibly hard work, Phaser 3.50 was finally released in December 2020 and we're continuing with updates into 2021 with this new 3.54 release.
+After 13 beta releases, over 200 resolved issues, thousands of lines of new code and the culmination of over 6 months incredibly hard work, Phaser 3.50 was finally released in December 2020 and we're continuing with updates into 2021 with this new 3.55 release.
+3.55 focuses mostly on fixing issues, but also addresses a performance issue with mixing Sprites and Graphics objects together.

 It's not hyperbole or exaggeration when I say that Phaser 3.50 is the single biggest point release ever in the history of Phaser.
 There are quite literally hundreds of new features to explore, updates to key areas and of course bug fixes.
 I did actually try counting all the changes, but gave up after I'd reached 900 of them!
 Thankfully, they are, as always, meticulously detailed in the [Change Log](https://github.com/photonstorm/phaser/blob/master/CHANGELOG-v3.50.md).
 The changes for 3.50 actually grew so large that I had to split them out from the main Change Log and put them into their own file.